-Let’s face it, few people are really happy with their weight, but having all these medications just to be able to survive one day takes a toll on your weight.
+Let’s face it, few people are really happy with their weight, but having all these medications just to be able to survive your chronic illnesses takes a toll on weight.

 People with fibromyalgia gain weight, due to lack of sleep there is a reduction in metabolism, being a central nervous system problem the body does not metabolize properly and there may be storage of fat.
 This accompanied by exhaustion that makes it very difficult to practice a sport that allows you to burn the calories needed to maintain weight.

 I have gone through all of my closets and drawers and took out every article of clothing that I kept promising myself I’ll squeeze back into someday and I donated them to charity.